 Francis Ford Coppola

-Francis Ford Coppola MFA '67 is one of the most influential and innovative filmmakers of our time.
-As the maverick founder of his company American Zoetrope, he personally initiated and nourished the careers of talents such as George Lucas, Carroll Ballard, John Milius, his daughter, Sofia Coppola, and actors including Al Pacino, Robert DeNiro, James Caan, Harrison Ford, Richard Dreyfus, Diane Keaton, Robert Duvall, Laurence Fishburne, Matt Dillon, and Diane Lane.
-Zoetrope-produced films have received sixteen Academy Awards® and seventy nominations.
-As a writer, director, producer, and technological pioneer, Francis Coppola has created a body of work that has helped to shape contemporary American cinema.
+Francis Ford Coppola (M.F.A.
+'67), is one of the most influential and innovative filmmakers of our time.
+As the maverick founder of his company American Zoetrope, he personally initiated and nourished the careers of talents such as George Lucas, Carroll Ballard, John Milius, daughter Sofia Coppola, and actors including Al Pacino, Robert DeNiro, James Caan, Harrison Ford, Richard Dreyfus, Diane Keaton, Robert Duvall, Laurence Fishburne, Matt Dillon and Diane Lane.
+Zoetrope-produced films have received 16 Academy Awards and 70 nominations.
+As a writer, director, producer and technological pioneer, Coppola has created a body of work that has helped to shape contemporary American cinema.

-Born April 7, 1939 in Detroit, Coppola is descended from musically-gifted Southern Italians who immigrated to New York in the early 20th century.
+Born April 7, 1939 in Detroit, Coppola is descended from musically gifted Southern Italians who immigrated to New York in the early 20th century.
 His maternal grandfather, Francesco Pennino, was a songwriter, and his father, Carmine, first flute for the NBC Symphony under Toscanini.
-He himself might have gone on to a career in music were it not for a bout of polio when he was nine, which kept him paralyzed for well over a year.
+He himself might have gone on to a career in music were it not for a bout of polio when he was 9, which kept him paralyzed for well over a year.
 During his confinement, he developed an interest in puppetry and ventriloquism, and started making 8mm movies when he was back on his feet.
-After graduating in 1959 from Hofstra College with a B.A. in Theatre Arts, he enrolled at UCLA for graduate work in film.
+After graduating in 1959 from Hofstra College with a B.A. in theatre arts, he enrolled at UCLA for graduate work in film.

-The 1980s constituted a period of 'work for hire,' as Coppola labored to pay off the banks that had financed his failed Hollywood studio.
+The 1980s constituted a period of "work for hire," as Coppola labored to pay off the banks that had financed his failed Hollywood studio.
 He made a film nearly every year, taking what jobs were offered to him, but always putting his personal creative stamp on the films.
-As a new decade commenced, Coppola was in the spotlight once again: The Godfather, Part III (1990) garnered 7 Oscar nominations, including Best Director.
-Bram Stoker's Dracula (1992) snared 3 Academy Awards.
-The Rainmaker, starring Matt Damon, introduced him to a new generation of actors, but in Coppola's mind, his career of 'work for hire' had come to an end.
+As a new decade commenced, Coppola was in the spotlight once again: The Godfather, Part III (1990) garnered seven Oscar nominations, including Best Director.
+Bram Stoker's Dracula (1992) snared three Academy Awards.
+The Rainmaker, starring Matt Damon, introduced him to a new generation of actors, but in Coppola's mind, his career of "work for hire" had come to an end.

 Coppola was perplexed and uncertain of direction until, in 2005, he was reminded of low-budget filmmaking by his daughter Sofia's film Lost in Translation.
 He decided to return to the desire of his youth; to write and direct small personal films in the manner in which he had made The Rain People.
 He had read Youth Without Youth, a story by Romanian philosopher Mircea Eliade, an allegory about an aging professor who becomes young again.
 His spirits soared.
 “I can make this,” he thought.
 He packed a van full of equipment, shipped it to Romania and made the film.
 He followed that with his most personal film to date, Tetro, shot in the same way, with a few vans and a small crew, in Argentina.
-Desiring to make a film closer to home, last October he shot the yet-to-be-released Twixt, again with the same philosophy that a low budget and small crew gives the creator the greatest control possible.
+Desiring to make a film closer to home, he shot Twixt (2011), with the same philosophy that a low-budget and small crew gives the creator the greatest control possible.

-Francis Ford Coppola has always been a dreamer, but he is one of those rare people who determinedly has turned his dreams into reality.
-With the imagination of a child and an ever-curious mind, he continues to pursue his conviction that the magic combination of talent and technology, which was the basis of the birth of the motion picture, can continue to combine in ever new ways.
+Coppola has always been a dreamer, but he is one of those rare people who determinedly have turned dreams into reality.
+With the imagination of a child and an ever-curious mind, he continues to pursue his conviction that the magic combination of talent and technology, which was the basis of the birth of the motion picture, can continue to combine in ever-new ways.